-Real Estate Training and Career Guide
+Real Estate Career Guide (Roles, Skills, Degrees & Licensing)

 The real estate industry is much more than well-dressed agents who show open houses.
 The field also includes a dynamic group of professionals who work on all aspects of developing, buying, selling, financing and maintaining property, whether commercial, residential or industrial.